WujiZhu1999/SlipstreamINFO30005/README.md

         URL: /users
         We have implemented:
                 deleting a new user (DELETE /users/:userName)
-                fetching information about the user / settings panel (GET /users/:userName) (We'll sort out what information we send later, it wont just be the whole thing) edit a user, changing something about them (POST /users/:userName)
+                fetching information about the user (GET /users/:userName) (We'll sort out what information we send later, it wont just be the whole thing) edit a user, changing something about them (POST /users/:userName)

         Login